reiner-stolle/99-haskell/README.md

-# 99-haskell
+# Personal Solutions to the H-99

 Based off https://wiki.haskell.org/H-99:_Ninety-Nine_Haskell_Problems

-## My attempt to solve the notorious H-99 ("Ninety-Nine Haskell Problems")
+- My attempt to solve the notorious H-99 ("Ninety-Nine Haskell Problems")
-## Some problems I couldn't solve and are similar to proposed anwsers on the Haskell wiki.
+- Some problems I couldn't solve and are similar to proposed anwsers on the Haskell wiki.

 ## Files explained